 What is the best source of collagen peptides?

 Marine collagen sourced from wild-caught deep-sea fish is regarded as healthier and cleaner than bovine collagen sourced for animal hides.
 Cows have a much higher risk of contamination with hormones and antibiotics than wild-caught fish.
-Marine collagen is also better absorbed in the gut than bovine collagen and, when ethically sourced, better to the environment.
+Marine collagen is also better absorbed in the gut than bovine collagen and, when ethically sourced, better for the environment.

 Collagen powder vs. collagen capsules - what is better?

 Due to their size, Collagen capsules contain a tiny amount of collagen.
-To take n adequate amount for collagen, look for collagen peptides powder.
+To take n adequate amount of collagen, look for collagen peptides powder.
 The powder contains much more collagen than capsules and is easier to consume in hot and cold drinks.

 Flavored or unflavored collagen - what is better?

 Look for unfavored collagen powder.
 These products do not contain sugar and can easily dissolve in every liquid you drink.

 What are the best ingredients added to the collagen peptides?

 If you are looking for stronger and shinier in your hair, skin, and nails and healthier joints and bones, look for collagen powder that is enhanced with vitamin C and hyaluronic acid.
 Vitamin C is essential for producing new collagen, and hyaluronic acid is vital to keep your hair, skin, and nail moisturized and elastic.